-Ave Average Daily Balances for the Years Ended December 31, 2023 2022 2021 Loans to other FHLBanks \$ 21,784 \$ 24,797 \$ Borrowings from other FHLBanks 27 27 137
+Aver Average Daily Balances for the Years Ended December 31, 2024 2023 2022 Loans to other FHLBanks \$ 7,391 \$ 21,784 \$ 24,797 Borrowings from other FHLBanks 14 27 27

-In addition, the FHLB may, from time to time, assume the outstanding primary liability for Consolidated Obligations of another FHLBank (at current market rates on the day when the transfer is traded) rather than issuing new debt for which the FHLB is the primary obligor.
+In addition, from time to time, one FHLBank may transfer to another FHLBank the Consolidated Obligations (at current market rates on the day when the transfer is traded) for which the transferring FHLBank was originally the primary obligor but upon transfer the assuming FHLBank becomes the primary obligor.
 There are no formal arrangements governing the transfer of Consolidated Obligations between the FHLBanks, and these transfers are not investments of one FHLBank in another FHLBank.
 Transferring debt at current market rates enables the FHLBank System to satisfy the debt issuance needs of individual FHLBanks without incurring the additional selling expenses (concession fees) associated with new debt.
 It also provides the transferring FHLBanks with outlets for extinguishing debt structures no longer required for their balance sheet management strategies.

+During the year ended December 31, 2024, the par amount of the liability on Consolidated Obligations transferred to the FHLB totaled (in thousands) \$1,000.
+The Consolidated Obligation matured prior to December 31, 2024.
 During the year ended December 31, 2023, the par amount of the liability on Consolidated Obligations transferred to the FHLB totaled (in thousands) \$250,000.
-The net discount associated with this transaction was immaterial and the Consolidated Obligation matured prior to December 31, 2023.
-There were no Consolidated Obligations transferred to the FHLB during the years ended 2022 or 2021.
-The FHLB had no Consolidated Obligations transferred to other FHLBanks during these periods.
+There were no Consolidated Obligations transferred to the FHLB during the year ended December 31, 2022.
+During the year ended December 31, 2024, the FHLB transferred Consolidated Obligations with a par amount of (in thousands) \$4,000 to other FHLBanks.
+The gains on the transferred during the year ended December 31, 2024 were immaterial.
+There were no Consolidated Obligations transferred to another FHLBank during the years ended December 31, 2023 or 2022.